Dean (Christianity): Catholic Church

-In recent years, the Catholic Church in England and Wales has introduced the custom of designating cathedral deans, formerly known as cathedral administrators.
+In Australia, the terms "dean" and "administrator of the Cathedral parish" are both used in relation to the pastor in charge of St Patrick's Cathedral, Melbourne.
+In recent years, the Catholic Church in England and Wales has introduced the custom of designating cathedral deans, formerly known as cathedral administrators, for example the Cathedral of St John the Baptist in Norwich has a "Cathedral Dean".
 However, the term differs slightly from the Anglican usage as Catholic deans do not necessarily preside over the cathedral chapter (this function belonging to the office of Provost) and are not necessarily required even to be a member of the chapter.
 More commonly, in places throughout the world where a cathedral chapter has not been erected (as for instance, in the United States, where there are no chapters at all), the term rector is used for the priest who serves as chief administrator of a cathedral church, as it is in other religious communities.

+The term "dean" is also used in the Eastern Catholic Churches: Ibrahim Ibrahim, now a bishop, formerly served as dean of the western region of the Melkite Eparchy of Newton in the United States.

-Another important use of the term within the Catholic Church is in the office of the Dean of the College of Cardinals, who serves as senior member of that body.
-The current Dean is Giovanni Battista Cardinal Re, approved on 18 January 2020.
+The Dean of the College of Cardinals and the Cardinal Vice-Dean are the president and vice-president of the college.
+Both are elected.
+Except for presiding and delegating administrative tasks, they have no authority over the cardinals, acting as primus inter pares (first among equals).
+The current dean is Giovanni Battista Cardinal Re, approved on 18 January 2020.